Thanks for your interest in the work we do at SLC. We're here to help your students.

 If there are specific students who you think would benefit from our instruction, please recommend that they come to SLC to arrange for an appointment with a professional tutor.

 While your encouragement to the student to seek assistance at SLC is usually very helpful, please do not require students to come to the Writing Center.
 Their investment in their work with us is important for us to achieve success.
-Forcing the issue does not tend to aid in
+Forcing the issue does not tend to aid in development of such investment.

 We can help students with reading and study skills